Carmine Parlato: Coaching career

-He has won three times in the Serie D with Rovigo, Pordenone and Padova.
+Parlato has won three times in the Serie D with Rovigo, Pordenone and Padova.
 With the Pordenone was also awarded the title of Champion of Italian amateurs.

-On 27 September 2016 he was named to coach the Delta Rovigo.
-At the end of the season it was not reconfirmed.
+On 27 September 2016, he was named to coach the Delta Rovigo.
+At the end of the season, it was not reconfirmed.

-On 8 August 2017 he was named to coach the Rieti, earning the team a promotion to Serie C.
+On 8 August 2017, he was named to coach Rieti, earning the team a promotion to Serie C.

-In June 2018 he is named to coach the Latina.
+In June 2018 he was named to coach Latina.
 In November of the same year, he left the team.

 On 17 June 2019, Parlato was appointed manager of Savoia.

 Parlato served as head coach of Serie D club Trento for the 2020–21 season, during which he guided his team to being crowned Girone C champions and winning promotion to Serie C for the first time in 18 years.
 He successively guided Trento for most of the club's 2021–22 Serie C campaign, before being sacked on 27 March 2022 following a string of negative results.

 In July 2022, Parlato returned into management as the new head coach of Serie D club Casertana.
 On 1 November 2022, Parlato was dismissed due to negative results.
 Just a few days later, on 10 November, he was signed by Serie D club Cjarlins Muzane.
+On 13 November 2023, Parlato was however sacked due to poor results.

+A few days later, on 21 November, Parlato was hired by fellow Serie D club Folgore Caratese as their new head coach on a permanent basis.
+He left Folgore Caratese by the end of the season.

+On 8 October 2024, Parlato was hired as the new head coach of Serie D fallen giants Piacenza.